eidolon-ai/eidolon/.github/ISSUE_TEMPLATE/problem---bug-report.md

 ---

 Use this as a guide.
 Not all problems present themselves the same way.
+Delete anything you don't use to keep the issue tidy.
+(Like these instructions 😄)

 **Describe the problem**
 Be as clear and concise as possible.